Pembrey Burrows

-Pembrey Burrows stretch from Burry Port's harbour area – a former coal port, now a marina – to Pembrey Country Park, a leisure and nature complex that is one of West Wales's leading visitor attraction.
+Pembrey Burrows stretch from Burry Port's harbour area – a former coal port, now a marina – to Pembrey Country Park, a leisure and nature complex that is one of West Wales's leading visitor attractions.

 The Burrows not only provide sanctuary of coastal wildlife but are also a source of seafood for the local residents – including razor clams and samphire.
 The coast is easily accessed by foot or bicycle by way of the Millennium Coastal Path.
 Slightly inland is the championship Ashburnham Golf Course and the village of Pembrey itself.